Rinascere0/Pokemon_Battle_Env/README.md

 ## How to use?

+### For offline mode:
+Run `run.py` and

-For GUI:
+#### For GUI:

-Run `run_ui.py`, and battle with the built-in AI!
+set mode = '1p', and battle with the built-in AI!

+set mode = '2p', and battle with another offline players!

-For non-GUI:
+#### For non-GUI:

-Run `run_log.py`, and built-in AI will automatically perform a battle!
+set mode = 'test', and built-in AI will automatically perform a battle!

 Note:
-Change the player class in `Game.py` to switch between the two modes!
+Change the player class in `Game.py` to switch between the three modes!

+### For online mode:
+Run one 'server.py' and each player runs one 'client.py', then battle online!

 ## How to create my own AI?